JanKhoe/COMP3005-Final-Project/README.md

 Video Tutorial: https://drive.google.com/file/d/1fgRUL5QDqZQiDr786I_oRTuIaKuK6o23/view?usp=sharing

-## COMP 3005 A3 - CRUD Web Application
+## COMP 3005 Final Project - Gym Management Application

-This is Jansen Khoe's (101260040) submission for Assignemnt 3.
+*Group members*
+- Jansen Khoe - 101260040
+- Jessica Hill -
+- Stanny Huang - 101272645

 A simple Web aplication that supports the creation, reading, updating and deleting of a student object that is stored in your local postgres database manager.

 ## How to setup